 According to Don Payne, the film was influenced by the Fantastic Four comic "The Galactus Trilogy" (Galactus and the Surfer approach Earth), "Fantastic 4" issues #57-60" (Dr Doom steals the Surfer's powers), and the "Ultimate Marvel" comic "Ultimate Extinction" (the name of Gah Lak Tus is used).

-Tim Story once said that he would never have giant robots in any of his movies.
-In this film, Galactus, normally portrayed in the comics as something resembling a giant robot, is shown as a giant cloud.
-However, two hints to his physical appearance in the comic book are included in the film.
-Both the shadow on Saturn as he passes by it and the fiery mass within the cloud, resemble his signature helmet.
+Tim Story refuses to put giant robots in his movies.
+In this film, Galactus, normally portrayed in the comics as something resembling a giant robot, is shown as a gaseous cloud.
+However, both the shadow on Saturn as he passes by it and the fiery mass within the cloud, resemble his signature helmet.